ashanbrown/rspec-change_to_now/README.md

 RSpec::ChangeToNow.override_to = true
 ```

 ## Testing without preconditions

-There are a couple of ways to prevent precondition checks if you don't want them for a particular expectation:
+While I'd assert that in most conditions, the automatic precondition checks introduced by `to_now` would be helpful, you may find yourself wanting to disable them for some expectations.
+Here are a couple of ways to prevent precondition checks:

 1. Use `with_final_result` instead of `to_now` to check your results.  e.g.